John Simpson (journalist): Awards

 Simpson has received various awards, including a CBE in the Gulf War honours list in 1991, an International Emmy for his report for the BBC Ten O'Clock News on the fall of Kabul, the Golden Nymph at the Cannes Film Festival, a Peabody award in the US, and three BAFTAs.
 He was appointed an honorary fellow of his old college at Cambridge, Magdalene, in 2000, and became the first Chancellor of Roehampton University in 2005.

 Various universities have awarded him honorary doctorates: De Montfort, Suffolk College at the University of East Anglia, Nottingham, Dundee, Southampton, Sussex, St Andrews, Exeter and Leeds.
 He has received the Ischia International Journalism Award and the Bayeux-Calvados Award for war correspondents.
 In June 2011 he was made a Freeman of the City of London.
 Simpson was honoured by the City of Westminster at a Marylebone tree planting ceremony in May 2012.

 Personal life

-Simpson has two daughters by his first marriage to American Diane Petteys.
-He married Dee (Adele) Kruger, a South African television producer, in 1996.
-They have a son.
+Simpson entered his first marriage in 1965 to American Diane Jean Petteys, with whom he has two daughters who were born in 1969 and 1971, respectively.
+Following his divorce, he married Dee (Adele) Kruger, a South African television producer, in 1996.
+Their son Rafe was born in January 2006 when Simpson was 61.
 Simpson, whose grandmother was born in Ireland, holds British and Irish citizenship; he moved back to London in 2005 after living in Ireland for several years.

 In an interview with the Irish Independent Simpson admitted to using a legal tax avoidance scheme to purchase his London home in 2004, but stated that he would abandon the scheme and pay all applicable domestic taxes on its sale.

 He is an Anglican and worships at Chelsea Old Church.